palaa159/Docs/Tutorials/024-EMG-Setup.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/EMG_Cyton_Setup.jpg?raw=true" width="50%">

+In the image above, note how the positive and negative terminals (yellow and green) are connected to the top and bottom N1P pins.
+When you are running the GUI, data from N1P pins will be displayed on Channel 1 within the [Time Series Widget](https://docs.openbci.com/OpenBCI%20Software/02_GUI_Widget_Guide#gui-widget-guide-what-is-a-gui-widget)
+.
-After trying to make these pin connections, connect the sticky electrodes to the snap electrodes **prior to applying to the skin**
+After making these pin connections, connect the sticky electrodes to the snap electrodes **prior to applying to the skin**

 ## 2. Electrode-Muscle Connection